Shriek of the Mutilated: Critical response

 TV Guide called the film "one of the all-time worst, but the unintentional laughs may make it worth a look for those who can stomach inept filmmaking."
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar wrote, "Though it doesn’t quite reach the insane levels of Invasion of the Blood Farmers, it still earns its place in the annals of bad moviedom, and gets weirder as it goes along."
 James Jay Edwards from FilmFracture gave the film a positive review, writing, "Like most of the quickly produced true-life creature movies of the seventies, Shriek Of The Mutilated is very low-budget and looks every penny of it.
 Still, it’s not without its charms, and for those who love a good laugh to go along with their shock, it’s essential viewing."

 Graeme Clark from The Spinning Image gave the film 3/10 stars, stating that the film was "good for trash fans with a sense of humour, but a no-go area for those with a low tolerance for shoddiness".
 The Terror Trap awarded the film 1.5 out of 4 stars, writing, "While it's true that some low budget drive in horrors are capable of generating some uniquely creepy vibes, unfortunately Shriek is an ineffectual cough that never rises to the occasion".

 Home media

 Iver Film Services (IFS) released the film on VHS in the United Kingdom in 1982.
 Lightning Video released a VHS in the United States in 1985.
 The film was released on DVD by Retromedia Entertainment in 2003.
-The DVD does not feature the "Popcorn" instrumental song that appears early in the film due to copyright issues.
+Their DVD release did not feature the "Popcorn" instrumental song that appears early in the film, due to concerns over likely copyright issues.

 Vinegar Syndrome released the film on Blu-ray on August 30, 2022, featuring several crew interviews, as well as an audio commentary with cinematographer Roberta Findlay.
+This release restored the recording of "Popcorn" to the film.